4paradigm/OpenMLDB/docs/en/deploy/conf.md

 - `spark.yarn.jars` Configure Spark jar for Yarn.
 It has to be a `hdfs://` path.
 You can update the `jars` directory from [OpenMLDB Spark distribution](../../tutorial/openmldbspark_distribution.md) to HDFS, and set it as `hdfs://<hdfs_path>/jars/*`.
 If not set, Yarn will package and distribute `$SPARK_HOME/jars`, and will do so [for each offline task](https://spark.apache.org/docs/3.2.1/running-on-yarn.html#preparations).
 Therefore, we recommend it to be set.

-- `batchjob.jar.path` It has to be a HDFS path.
+- `batchjob.jar.path` It has to be an HDFS path.
 Upload batchjob jar to HDFS and configure the respective path.
 Make sure that all Workers in Yarn cluster have access to the batchjob jar.

-- `offline.data.prefix` It has to be a HDFS path.
+- `offline.data.prefix` It has to be an HDFS path.
 Make sure that all Workers in Yarn cluster have access.
 Use the environment variable `HADOOP_CONF_DIR`.

 ##### `yarn-client` Mode

-[Driver executes locally](https://spark.apache.org/docs/3.2.1/running-on-yarn.html#launching-spark-on-yarn)，and executor execute on the Yarn cluster.
+[Driver executes locally](https://spark.apache.org/docs/3.2.1/running-on-yarn.html#launching-spark-on-yarn), and the executor executes on the Yarn cluster.
 Configurations are the same as `yarn-cluster`.

 #### `spark.default.conf`

-Format is `key=value`, use `;` to separate.
+The format is `key=value`, use `;` to separate.
 For example:

 ```
 spark.default.conf=spark.executor.instances=2;spark.executor.memory=2g;spark.executor.cores=2
 ```
-Same affect as `--conf`.
+Same effect as `--conf`.
 For more configurations, refer to [Spark documentation](https://spark.apache.org/docs/3.1.2/configuration.html).